-Once the site of government homes and then an unofficial landfill, Taman Tugu was saved from commercial developers who probably wanted to put another crappy mall on the spot.
+Taman Tugu was once the site of government homes and then an unofficial landfill.
+In 2018, the space was saved from commercial developers who probably wanted to put another crappy mall on the spot.
 Instead, it was converted to a 66-acre public park and conservation site with over 5 kilometres of trails.

 This park is so clean that it’s hard to believe that not long ago it was a dumping ground.
 Over 150 truckloads of trash was cleared away from this site since its conversion.
+The bones of the old government lodgings remain, however, with leftover foundation blocks along the paths.
 With its well-marked trails and low difficulty that even children can enjoy, this is a favourite spot for many Malaysians to enjoy nature.

 Table of Contents